 - Communicate regularly about your finances, I recommend quarterly but at a minimum annually.

 - Map out your money.
-I used Microsoft Power Point for ours; Apathy Ends used Draw.io (free).
+I used Microsoft Power Point for ours; You might also try Canva or Draw.io (both free).

 - Fill out The Big Book of Everything keeping it updated as time goes on.
 Store in safe & secure place.
 The book is available as a pdf or an excel document on Erik Dewey’s site.